Freddie Sears: Ipswich Town

 His pace and versatility was at the fore at the beginning of the 2015–2016 season as he scored four goals in his first six games.
 In December, he scored after 16 seconds as Fulham were defeated 2–1 at Craven Cottage on 15 December 2015.
 He scored 6 goals in 47 appearances during the 2015–2016 season.

 He scored his first goal of the 2016–2017 season on the 18 October 2016, in a 2–0 win over Burton Albion, ending a run of 38 matches without a goal.
 His goal scoring form improved during the second half of the season.
 He scored 7 goals in 43 appearances over the course of the 2016–2017 season.

 Sears continued to feature as a regular in the first-team during the 2017–2018 season.
 Primarily playing out wide, he experienced another goal drought over the majority of the season.
 He scored his first goal of the season on the 28 April 2018, in a 4–0 win over Reading at the Madejski Stadium.
 He scored his second goal in as many games on the final day of the season, netting the opening goal in a 2–2 draw with Middlesbrough at Portman Road.

 After the arrival of new manager Paul Lambert during the 2018–19 season, following the departure of former manager Paul Hurst, Sears enjoyed a good run of form, including winning the Championship goal of the month for his 30-yard strike against Aston Villa at Villa Park on 26 January 2019, a goal which also won him Ipswich's goal of the season award for the 2018–19 season.
-Sears was stretchered off in an East Anglian derby against Norwich in February 2019, and is expected to be out for up to twelve months with a cruciate ligament injury.
+Sears was stretchered off in an East Anglian derby against Norwich in February 2019, and was expected to be out for up to twelve months with a cruciate ligament injury.
 On 31 July 2019, Sears signed a new two-year contract at Portman Road, with the option of a further year extension.

 After 10 months out due to injury, Sears made his return to the first team on 26 December 2019, coming on as a second-half substitute in a 0–0 home draw to Gillingham.
 He scored his first goal of the season on his first league start, netting in a 1–2 away loss to Blackpool at Bloomfield Road.
 He made 12 appearances during the season following his return from injury.

 Sears scored a brace in the opening game of the 2020–21 season in a 3–0 win against Bristol Rovers in an EFL Cup first round tie.
 After five and a half seasons at the club, Sears was released at the end of the season.
 He finished his Ipswich career having scored 34 goals in 218 appearances.